 Red Wine Vinaigrette

 White wine vinegar a more mellow vinegar and it’s especially nice with more delicate flavors like spring greens, cucumber, zucchini and sweet corn.
 It’s lovely on just about every green salad out there.
 I’ve used it recently in my orange orzo salad and corn salsa.

-Champagne vinegar is even more mild than white wine vinegar, apple cider vinegar is sweet-tangy and tastes lightly of apples, and sherry vinegar is similar to red wine vinegar but slightly less intense.
+Champagne vinegar is even more mild than white wine vinegar.
+Apple cider vinegar is sweet-tangy and tastes lightly of apples.
+Sherry vinegar is similar to red wine vinegar but slightly less intense.

 Please let me know how you like this vinaigrette in the comments!
 I love hearing from you and I’m dying to hear about the salads you make with it (#saladobsessed).